 Almost as perplexing is the line, following his wrongheaded rant about the virgin birth, where Harris says ‘Even today, the apparent confirmation of prophecy detailed in the New Testament is offered as the chief reason to accept Jesus as the messiah.’
 If I were marking this as an essay, I’d have taken my red pen to that comment.
 ‘Is offered?
 By whom?
 Is this really the chief reason offered?
 What other reasons are offered, and how have you quantified this?’
 Just looking through my shelves, I don’t see the confirmation of prophecies having a high priority in the writings of C.S.
 Lewis, Ronald Knox, Scott Hahn, Peter Kreeft, Francis Spufford, Joseph Ratzinger, Tom Wright, or Nicky Gumble.
-Far from this being ‘the chief reason’ to accept Jesus, this looks to me to be something of a side issue.
+I'm not saying that some apologists don't mention such things, but as a general rule, far from this being ‘the chief reason’ to accept Jesus, it looks to me to be something of a side issue.

 Harris states that ‘the explicit demonization of the Jews appears in the Gospel of John’, quoting an oddly old-fashioned translation of John 8:41-45, seemingly oblivious to the nature of rabbinical hyperbole and to the fact that this passage is addressed to a particular group of Jesus’ fellow Jews, as part of a discussion that continued back and forth, with these Jews only turning to violence after Jesus claimed to be God himself.